Learning-based Multi-agent Race Strategies in Formula 1: Results

 The policy of $A$ is distinguished by its robustness.
 Across all duels, $A$ consistently adopts a two-stop strategy $(M,S,S)$, modifying the pit-stop laps to react to the opponent.
 This behavior indicates that the interaction module works as intended.
 Indeed, variations in the pit stop timing are performed to react to the competitor's response, while preserving the underlying strategy.
 The energy management is adjusted accordingly, although omitted here for brevity.
 Although $B$, $C$, and $D$ explore alternative strategies, they do not result in successful ones.

-All agents are consistent in their own race times, even when using different strategies.
+The agents' race times correlate with their ranking, with higher-ranked agents consistently achieving lower total race times.
+Even among different games, all agents remain consistent in their own race times, even when using different strategies.
 Regardless of the opponent, the $\Delta T_\mathrm{race}$ of $A$ remains on the same order of magnitude.
 Similar consistency is observed for $B$ and $C$, whose race time vary only marginally when racing against different opponents.
-Moreover, race times correlates with the agents' ranking, with higher-ranked agents consistently achieving lower total race times.

 Except for $A$, the other agents change their strategies depending on the opponent.
 For instance, when $C$ competes against $A$ and starts ahead, it adopts a three-stops strategy, whereas when starting behind $B$ it switches to a two-stops strategy.
 Similarly, $B$ performs two stops when starting ahead of $A$, but reduces to a single stop when racing against $C$.
 From a race strategist perspective, selecting among multiple strategies with comparable race times remains challenging.
-This further motivates the use of \gls{rl} agents to identify the most robust choice.
+This further motivates the use of \gls{rl} agents to identify robust choices.

 In general, all the agents show a clear preference for the soft compound.
-While this choice aligns with common practice at the Bahrain International Circuit, it strongly depends on the tire degradation model and on the pre-trained single-agent policy.
-Diversification of training on initial compounds and further investigation of the self-play training could reveal new strategies.
+While this choice aligns with common practice at the Bahrain International Circuit, it strongly depends on the tire degradation model and on the pre-trained \gls{sa} policy.
+Additionally, enforcing the initial compound might condition the preference towards certain strategies.
+Diversification of training on initial compounds and further investigations could reveal new strategies.